 - Get into a formal test prep program to focus on increasing your scores

-- Put together an admission and scholarship spreadsheet that documents all of your current opportunities and what opportunities are still available to you if you raise your test scores.
+- Put together a college admissions and scholarship spreadsheet that documents all of your current opportunities and what opportunities are still available to you if you raise your test scores.

 - Consider learning supplements if you are struggling in a particular area in school